xxoo/jsex/readme.md

 ## How many browsers are supported?
 It's hard to make a full list.
-But jsex does require some bleeding edge ES features.
-So you probably need to compile the source or install some polyfill for your production environment.
+But jsex requires some bleeding edge ES features.
+In order to make sure it works, you probably need to install some polyfill for your production environment.
+I personally suggest [polyfill.io](https://polyfill.io/v3/polyfill.min.js?features=es2016%2Ces2017%2Ces2018%2Ces2019%2CString.fromCodePoint%2CglobalThis&flags=always,gated)

 ## How to serialize data?